pippim/pippim.github.io/programs/mserve.md

 <a id="HelpTestHost"></a>
 ## Optional Remote Host Support

-For Debugging, run the following commands on the host and client:
+To debug keeping host awake, run the following commands on the host and client:

 HOST - Open a terminal and enter command which runs forever: